Madhuarvind/FinWiseAi/docs/technical-design-document.md

 -   **Authentication:** Handled by **Firebase Authentication**.
 User sessions are managed automatically and securely.
 -   **Authorization:** Enforced by **Firestore Security Rules** (`firestore.rules`).
 The rules implement a strict user-ownership model: users can only read/write their own data (`/users/{userId}`).
 -   **Data Privacy:**
-    -   The **Behavioural Anonymizer (BA)** simulation demonstrates how user-specific patterns can be transformed into anonymous "Semantic DNA" vectors, enabling privacy-preserving analytics.
+    -   The **Behavioural Anonymizer (BA)** simulation (`responsible-ai/page.tsx`) demonstrates how user-specific patterns can be transformed into anonymous "Semantic DNA" vectors, enabling privacy-preserving analytics.
-    -   The architecture avoids storing sensitive PII wherever possible, relying on Firebase Auth UIDs as the primary identifier.
 -   **Adversarial Defense:**
-    -   The **Adversarial Intent Filter (AIF)** simulation shows how the AI can detect and analyze malicious or ambiguous transaction strings designed to evade categorization.
+    -   The **Adversarial Attack Simulator (AAS)** (`security/page.tsx`) shows how the AI can detect and analyze malicious or ambiguous transaction strings designed to evade categorization.
 -   **Compliance:**
-    -   The **Policy-Aware Category Planner (PACP)** and **Auto-Compliance Verifier (ACV)** modules simulate a compliance layer that can flag transactions related to sensitive categories (e.g., AML/KYC heuristics), ensuring outputs adhere to regulatory policies.
+    -   The **Auto-Compliance Verifier (ACV)** module (`security/page.tsx`) simulates a compliance layer that can flag transactions related to sensitive categories and log decisions to a tamper-proof ledger, ensuring outputs adhere to regulatory policies.

 ---